Materials-Consortia/OPTIMADE/optimade.rst

 The use of :val:`null` values inside nested property values (such as, e.g., lists or dictionaries) are described in the definitions of those data structures elsewhere in the specification, see section `Entry List`_.
 For these properties, :val:`null` MAY carry a special meaning.

-Responses that include entries where REQUIRED properties have an unknown value MUST include these properties with the value :val:`null`.
+REQUIRED properties with an unknown value MUST be included and returned in the response with the value :val:`null`.

+OPTIONAL properties with an unknown value, if requested explicitly via the :query-param:`response_fields` query parameter, MUST be included and returned in the response with the value :val:`null`.

 Responses to requests where OPTIONAL properties have been explicitly requested via the :query-param:`response_fields` query parameter, and which include entries where those properties have an unknown value, MUST include these properties with the value :val:`null`.
 (For more info on the :query-param:`response_fields` query parameter, see section `Entry Listing URL Query Parameters`_.)

-The interaction of properties with an unknown value with query filters is described in the section `Filtering on Properties with unknown value`_.
+The interaction of properties with an unknown value with query filters is described in the section `Filtering on Properties with an unknown value`_.
 In particular, filters with :filter-fragment:`IS UNKNOWN` and :filter-fragment:`IS KNOWN` can be used to match entries with values that are, or are not, unknown for some property, respectively.

 Handling unknown property names